Puerto Vallarta Malecon/Boardwalk, sculpture by Alejandro Colunga (The Rotunda of the Sea)

 This sculpture is one of the many you’ll find all along the Malecon and the Malecon II (what they call the extension of the boardwalk past the Naval Museum) in downtown Puerto Vallarta.

 It’s located right where Aldama street ends and intersects with the Malecon (boardwalk), a few steps from the ex-Las Palomas, now Cervecería Unión and the very well-known night clubs, La Vaquita, Zoo and Mandala.

 Alejandro Colunga Marín (del documental “Fogonero del Delirio”)

 Alejandro Colunga (born in Guadalajara Dec.
-11, 1948) is a very well known citizen of Puerto Vallarta, to be found in all the "in" places, like the City Dump & Co. with all the jetset of the town.
-He was first a rock musician, then a painter and finally a sculptor.
-Colunga's works can be found thoughout Mexico, USA, Europe and South America.
+11, 1948) is a very well known citizen of Puerto Vallarta, to be found in all the "in" places, like the City Dump & Co. with all the members of the Puerto Vallarta Jetset.